BitcoinUnlimitedClassic/BitcoinUnlimitedClassic/README.md

 * We prefer `software crash` against`undefined behavior`;
 * 2^20 bytes, are bigger than 1000000 bytes and lesser than unlimited.

-thanks supporting, the BitcoinUnlimitedClassic team
+Thanks supporting, the `BitcoinUnlimitedClassic` team

 ## Donations
 Donations are welcome, and unrefundable at:

 `1ApriL1iiDjEcM4dwHVGMesZiNvKG4PnBK`

-the above address, is well listed, for strong security reasons @ [http://directory.io](http://directory.io)
+For strong security reasons, the above address, is well listed @ [http://directory.io](http://directory.io)